-As in the existing (but outdated) Lower Hunter Regional Strategy, there is insufficient discussion of the role of tertiary education (TAFE and Universities) and the potential for business and employment opportunities to be linked to them.
+As in the existing (but outdated) Lower Hunter Regional Strategy, there is insufficient discussion of the role of tertiary education (TAFE and Universities) and the potential for business and employment opportunities linked to them.

-GOAL 3:POPULATION AND HOUSING
+POPULATION AND HOUSING

-The draft plan provides for significant population growth, yet there is no preliminary discussion about whether this is either necessary or desirable in the context of ecologically sustainable development (ESD).
-There are many unanswered questions on the scale of population growth and how this fits with the objectives within an ESD, which we thought has been accepted as the basis of the planning system.
+The draft plan provides for significant population growth, yet there is no preliminary discussion about whether this is either necessary or desirable in the context of ecologically sustainable development.
+There are questions on the scale of population growth and how this fits with the objectives within an ESD, which we thought has been accepted as the basis of the planning system.

-With the decline of coal and as yet no real direction on a transition to other alternatives the draft plan's regional housing and population projections need to be revisited.
+With the decline of coal and as yet no real direction on a transition to other alternatives the plans regional housing and population projections need to be revisited.